cschu/scvep/README.md

 pip install -e .

+### Usage

 1. Build reference database for target organism/family etc., according to the example in prepare_db.sh
-2. Run with python scvep.py <snps.vcf> <scaffolds.fasta> </path/to/reference_db>. scvep will generate two tables, a) unfiltered blast output and b) predictions on filtered blast hits.
+2. Run with python scvep.py (or after installation with pip with scvep) <snps.vcf> <scaffolds.fasta> </path/to/reference_db>. scvep will generate two tables, a) unfiltered blast output and b) predictions on filtered blast hits.